ivfreire/mc_scripts/README.md

 ```
 python-nmap
 ```
-They all can be installed using the `pip` command for yout version of Python:
+They all can be installed using the `pip` command for your version of Python:
 ```
 $ pip install python-nmap
 ```